Medicare Mistake #4:

 - Received Social Security Disability income payments for 24 months

-- Are in the first month of disability for ALS-Lou Gehrig’s Disease.
+- You are in the first month of disability for ALS-Lou Gehrig’s Disease.

 - Received a disability pension from the Railroad Retirement Board